Earth Days 2015 Schedule of Events

 Location: Quittie Creek Nature Park, Bachman Road, Annville PA.

-Sponsored by the Lebanon County United Way and the Quittie Creek Nature Park Committee of the Friends of Old Annville.
-Community volunteers will gather at the Bachman Road entrance to Quittie Creek Nature Park at 9:00 a.m., divide into crews, and help spread mulch along the trails, pick up trash, remove invasive species, and spruce up the Nature Park for the coming summer.
-Contact: Michael Schroeder (email@example.com)
+Unfortunately, this year's Quittie Creek Cleanup has been canceled because of the streambank stabilization work being done in the Nature Park.
+In previous years (and starting again next year), the Spring Cleanup was sponsored by the Lebanon County United Way and the Quittie Creek Nature Park Committee of the Friends of Old Annville.
+Community volunteers traditionally gather at the Bachman Road entrance to Quittie Creek Nature Park at 9:00 a.m., divide into crews, and help spread mulch along the trails, pick up trash, remove invasive species, and spruce up the Nature Park for the coming summer.
+So keep your eyes peeled for next year's cleanup!
+Contact: Michael Schroeder (firstname.lastname@example.org)

 April 13—24.
 Sustainable Living Weeks.